sxu11/Data_Science/unofficial_google_data_science/README.md

 bsts, STL, Holt-Winters and other Exponential Smoothing models, Seasonal and other other ARIMA-based models, Year-over-Year growth models, custom models, and more.

+Fitting Bayesian structural time series with the bsts R package July 11, 2017

+Comment: Why python does not have such a package?! (statsmethod?)

+Unintentional data
+October 12, 2017
+by ERIC HOLLINGSWORTH

+Comment: intuitive, qualitative

+26. Crawling the internet: data science within a large engineering system July 17, 2018 by BILL RICHOUX

+"Type III error — giving the right answer to the wrong problem"

+Comment: Usually not a global optimization to solve, but more of a k -> k+1 problem.